 We appreciate the legislature and your office's forethought to create this very innovative program and look forward to working with you to implement the program.
 Thanks you and if you should need to contact me directly you may do so at (907) 729-1916 or by email at attuber@anthc.org.

 Respectfully

 Andy Teuber Chairman and President

-Our Vision: Alaska Native people are the healthiest people in the world ALASKA NATIVE TRIBAL HEALTH CONSORTIUM 4000 Ambassador Drive | Anchorage, Alaska 99508 907 942 1063
+ALASKA NATIVE TRIBAL HEALTH CONSORTIUM 4000 Ambassador Drive | Anchorage, Alaska 99508 907 942 1063